rsfreitas/libcollections/README.md

 * libfreetype
 * libswscale

-## Important
+## Compiling

-* To compile the library you run the _make_ command.
-This will build the library with plugin support (ELF format only). _sudo make install_ will install the library in your environment to be used and *sudo make dev\_install* will install all necessary header files to compile an application with libcollections.
+In order to compile the project you must have at least the following programs installed;

+* C compiler
+* CMake, at least version 2.8

+After installing them you can compile the project using the commands:

+* mkdir build
+* cd build
+* cmake ..
+* make

-Some options may be used while compiling to turn some features on:
+Some options are available to enable or disable some features:

- * CL\_IMAGEAPI=1: to export the image API
+ * IMAGE: to enable/disable image API.
- * PYPLUGIN=1: to support Python plugins
+ * PYPLUGIN: to enable/disable Python plugin support.
- * JAVAPLUGIN=1: to support Java plugins
+ * JAVAPLUGIN: to enable/disable Java plugin support.

 * If one is using a gcc 5 compiler, the linked target must use the option **-fgnu89-inline**.